Silura 25 Global · The fast ocean crosser

 The commercial case

-It sits against the Dashew FPB successors, the Nordhavn 60 to 68, big expedition trawlers, and the top of the long-range monohull market.
+It sits against existing big expedition vessels, the top of the long-range monohull market.
 The case is simple.
 You get speed and range, and you don't pay for volume you won't use.
 The kite and the controllable-pitch propeller are standard.
 The Pacifica 17 tender is extra.

 The buyer who wants dinner at the dock every night buys a different boat.